escodb/design/src/avoiding-excessive-depth.md

 # Avoiding excessively deep graphs

-In VaultDB, operations will tend to have short dependency chains, typically with only two levels, for example a `put()` depending on a set of `link()` calls.
+In EscoDB, operations will tend to have short dependency chains, typically with only two levels, for example a `put()` depending on a set of `link()` calls.
 `remove()` and `prune()` graphs may be deeper but these will normally be executed rarely relative to `update()`.
 Despite this, it is possible to form